O-X-L/opensimplex/README.md

         Scale (default 50)
   -silent
         Do not show output
-  -sink
+  -no-coords
+        If enabled the coords will be omitted from the data-export -sink
         If the whole noise-map should be sunk-down so the lowest point is 0 -lower float
-        Lower each height by this value - negatives are clamped to 0
+        Lower each height by this value - negatives are clamped to 0 -mirror string
+        To mirror the values set this to one of: 'x', 'y', 'xy', 'reverse' -rotate string
+        To rotate the values set this to one of: '90cw', '90ccw', '180'
 ```

 ----